-Telemedicine/Telehealth Facilitation of Mental Health Rehabilitation (MHR) Services during the COVID-19 Declared Emergency
+Telemedicine/Telehealth Facilitation of Outpatient Substance Use Disorder (OP-SUD) Treatment Services during the COVID-19 Declared Emergency

-The Louisiana Department of Health (LDH) acknowledges the need for the continued facilitation of MHR services during the COVID-19 declared emergency.
-As in-person intervention is the only approved method for providing MHR services under normal circumstances, an allowance to deliver these services via an alternate method required approval from the Centers for Medicare and Medicaid Services (CMS).
-LDH is issuing approval effective for dates of service beginning on or after March 20, 2020, which will remain in effect until rescinded by LDH.
+The Louisiana Department of Health (LDH) acknowledges the need for the continued facilitation of Outpatient Substance Use Disorder (OP-SUD) treatment services during the COVID-19 declared emergency.
+As in-person intervention is the only approved method for providing OP- SUD treatment services by providers rendering American Society of Addiction Medicine (ASAM)level services under normal circumstances, an allowance to deliver these services via an alternate method is required during the COVID-19 declared emergency.
+LDH is issuing approval effective for dates of service beginning on or after March 21, 2020, which will remain in effect until rescinded by LDH.

 The Biden Administration announced the public health emergency is set to expire on May 11, 2023.
-Effective May 12, 2023, mental health rehabilitation services (see list of services under General Considerations) shall be provided through an in-person delivery method in accordance with federal requirements and the Medicaid Behavioral Health Services Provider Manual.
-Mental health rehabilitation assessments conducted by a licensed mental health professional (LMHP) may continue to be provided through telehealth using a secure telecommunications system which is compliant with HIPAA requirements; assessments conducted by an LMHP through telehealth should include synchronous, interactive, real-time electronic communication comprising both audio and visual elements, unless clinically appropriate and based on documented member consent effective May 12, 2023.
+Beginning May 12, 2023, the requirements in the Medicaid Behavioral Health Services Provider Manual will resume.
+As stated in the Manual currently posted for public comment, licensed mental health professionals (LMHP) may provide assessments, evaluations, individual psychotherapy, family psychotherapy and medication management within an intensive outpatient or outpatient substance use treatment setting, through telemedicine/telehealth; assessments and evaluations conducted by an LMHP through telehealth should include synchronous, interactive, real-time electronic communication comprising both audio and visualelements, unless clinically appropriate and based on documented member consent effective May 12, 2023.
+NOTE: Methadone admission visits conducted by the admitting physician within Opioid Treatment Programs are not allowed via telehealth.